 - Is not very hydrophobic, so little water beading and sheeting.

-- Can discolor over time and turn a yellowish hue.
+- Can discolor over time and turn a yellowish hue that caused by inferior film materials or glue.
 After peeling off to change, the paintwork will turn yellowish between 1 to 3 years.
+Can crack and brittle like fish scale skin.
 In such situation, the paintwork need to be respray costing additional unnecessary cost.

 - Major damage cannot be repaired, so the film would need to be removed and replaced.